plataplomo/hummingbot/workflow/django_fastapi_refactor/01_current_system_analysis.md

 ## Executive Summary

 CyberDeltaEngine has evolved into a sophisticated trading system with excellent core architecture.
-This analysis identifies which components should be preserved unchanged (90%) versus which need modernization (10%) to achieve our goals of better UI and service APIs.
+The recent enhancements include comprehensive Backpack integration with auto-lending detection, margin/collateral support, extensive WebSocket infrastructure, and a robust VCR-based testing framework that ensures production reliability.
+This analysis identifies which components should be preserved unchanged (90%) versus which need modernization (10%) to achieve our goals of better UI, service APIs, and data persistence.

 ## Detailed Component Analysis